fusr/Formula-1-Project/README.md

 This repository contains the code and data for Formula Data Dynamics Capstone Project, which was completed as part of a data analytics bootcamp.
 The project focuses on analyzing Formula 1 (F1) racing data to explore various hypotheses related to tyre usage, grid positions, and the relationship between constructors' and drivers' championships.

+### Our Team:

+Ana
+Florian
+Jaad

+And we are Data Practinioner Trainees at Neuefische Hamburg.

 ## Data Sources

 ### CSV Files